 I had originally planned to make these bars in time for Burns Night (which was on the 25th January) to include in a “vegan Scottish desserts” post.
 But classic me- I didn’t get them done in time!

 Obviously though, you can enjoy these delicious Scottish macaroons on any day of the year, not just on Burns Night.
 I’ve been snacking on macaroon bars for the last 3 days.
 They are seriously so good!

 The great thing about macaroon bars is that they’re naturally gluten-free and SO easy to veganise.
 By using dark chocolate (or any other kind of dairy-free chocolate), these become completely vegan!

 This is great because it can be frustrating to see “milk” listed on the ingredients list of every single pre-packaged macaroon bar if you’re trying to avoid dairy.

 I brought some for my colleagues to taste and they said that the dark chocolate was actually a great contrast to the super sweet centre.

 I did originally shape mine into large bars, but they ended up being way too bulky and sweet, so I cut them up into bite-sized pieces after they were completely set.
 It works much better this way and saves you from eating too much at once!
 Plus, they look super cute in smaller portions!

 How to make Scottish macaroon bars

-First off, you’ll need some white potato (or potatoes, depending on the size of them).
+First, you’ll need some white potato (or potatoes, depending on the size of them).
 I had small potatoes, so I used 2.
-I weighed them at 140 grams (or 5 ounces) before washing or peeling.
+I weighed them at 140g before washing or peeling.

-Once the potatoes have cooled down, peel them using a potato peeler.
-You should also be able to just use your fingers if you like because the skin will come off super easily.
+Peel the potatoes once they have cooled down.
+You should be able to just use your fingers if you like because the skin will come off super easily.